Skip to content

 Choose and build the chart

-When it comes to constructing your knowledge graph, you also have to decide how you want to visualize and build a chart considering factors such as the nature of the data, intended audience, and insights you want to convey.
-(In order to build a chart, you have to extract and transform data from the knowledge graph).
+When constructing your knowledge graph, you also have to decide how you want to visualize and build a chart, considering factors such as the nature of the data, intended audience, and insights you want to convey.
+(To build a chart, you must extract and transform data from the knowledge graph.)

-There are several techniques and chart types that can be employed to represent the intricate relationships and hierarchies within the data effectively.
+Several techniques and chart types can be employed to represent the intricate relationships and hierarchies within the data effectively.
 Here are the most common ones:

 • NODE-LINK DIAGRAMS

-One common approach is the use of node-link diagrams, which display the graph as a network of nodes connected by edges.
-These diagrams are most effective when visualizing knowledge graphs with complex relationships, targeting a diverse audience (technical and non-technical, e.g. business executives or decision-makers), and aiming to extract insights related to the graph's structure, connectivity, and patterns (e.g., clusters, communities).
+One common approach is using node-link diagrams, which display the graph as a network of nodes connected by edges.
+These diagrams are most effective when visualizing knowledge graphs with complex relationships, targeting diverse audiences (technical and non-technical, e.g. business executives or decision-makers) and aiming to extract insights related to the graph's structure, connectivity, and patterns (e.g., clusters, communities).

 Node-Link Diagrams